Parenting Through Separation and Divorce Hub

 Over Six sessions with handouts and homework you'll learn:

-- How divorce impacts your child and what you can do to mitigate the effects.
+- How divorce impacts your child and the steps you can take to mitigate the effects.

-- Why parental conflict can have a long term negative impact on your kids' health and well being and how to communicate more effectively with your co-parent.
-You'll learn how to be an active listener, self regulation techniques that feel right for youhow , conflict resolution and how to set and respect boundaries.
+- Why parental conflict can have a long term negative impact on your kids' health and well being and tools to communicate more effectively with your co-parent: how to be an active listener, self regulation techniques, conflict resolution tools and how to set and respect boundaries.

 - Strategies to help each of your children feel heard and ways to connect with and support them emotionally.

-- To feel more confident and empowered to help your family successfully navigate the emotional and practical challenges of separation and divorce while feeling closer and better connected to your child despite the upheaval and change.
+- To feel more confident and empowered to help your family successfully navigate the emotional and practical challenges of separation and divorce while feeling closer to your child despite the upheaval and change.

 - How to provide your child with the stability and predictability they need through a well thought out parenting plan and effective family communication.

 Divorce is about transition and change.
-It's not easy, in fact, it is often very very hard, but armed with understanding, empathy, a willingness to show vulnerability and courage, we can do our very best to help our new look families thrive.
+It's not easy, in fact, it is often very hard, but armed with insight, empathy, a willingness to show vulnerability and courage, we can do our very best to help our new look families thrive.

 Popular Workshops